 - 1. Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
-Verify that air silencer prefilter is free of snow.

-- 3. Verify that skis and steering operate freely.
+Verify that air silencer prefilter is free of snow. - 3.
+Verify that skis and steering operate freely.
 Check corresponding action of skis versus handlebar. - 4.
 Check fuel and oil for levels and leaks.
-Replenish if necessary and see an authorized Ski-Doo dealer in case of any leaks. - 5.
+Replenish if necessary and in case of any leaks; you should seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSION-RELATED WARRANTY contained herein for information about warranty claims. - 5.
 All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
 Hood and side panels must be also properly latched. - 6.
 Activate the throttle control lever several times to check that it operates easily and smoothly.
 It must return to idle position when released. - 7.
 Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
 It must fully return when released. - 8.
 Apply parking brake and check if it operates properly.
 Leave parking brake applied.